-- 6.16.1 Tenders will be assessed against the evaluation criteria listed in Schedule 2 and the Statement of Qualifications and Experience listed in section 12.
+- 6.16.1 Tenders will be assessed against the evaluation criteria listed in Schedule 2.
 Tenders will be assessed against the technical specifications before the tender evaluation committee opens and considers the audit hours and pricing information.
-Information supplied by the tenderer in the Tender Response will contribute to the assessment against each criterion. - 6.16.2 Tenderers are advised to respond clearly to all the evaluation criteria listed in this RFT.
+Information supplied by the tenderer in the Tender Response will contribute to the assessment against each criterion. - 6.16.2 Tenderers are advised to respond clearly to all the evaluation criteria listed in this RFT by providing information as requested in Attachment A. Tenders: - a) that do not comply with Section 4 General Compliance of Attachment A - b) that do not contain sufficient information to permit a proper evaluation to be conducted - submitted electronically that cannot be effectively evaluated because the file has become corrupt may be excluded from further consideration at the Principal's discretion.

-Tenderers are also advised to include an index of where they have addressed the evaluation criteria and the Statement of Qualifications and Experience in their tender.
-Tenders that do not include a fully completed Tender Response, in particular those tenders which do not contain sufficient information to permit a proper evaluation to be conducted, or electronic tenders that cannot be effectively evaluated because the file has become corrupt, may be excluded from the tender process without further consideration at the Principal's discretion. - 6.16.3 The Principal may assess an Alternative Tender against the evaluation criteria where submitted with a Conforming Tender.
+6.16.3 The Principal may assess an Alternative Tender against the evaluation criteria where submitted with a Conforming Tender.